PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 passed separately with `85 passed`, for a combined selection total of `217 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The attention/gate/QDQ recovery checkpoint passed focused exact-order, three- boundary, outer-suffix, gate/unary-scope, and runner-diagnostics checks with `5 passed`.
+The complete architecture file passed with `133 passed`; artifact- metadata, artifact-policy, core, and pass-efficiency passed separately with `85 passed`, for a combined selection total of `218 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes